 Rise of Nations in particular seems to especially focus on the importance of a strong economy, so this series will go over how to get one.

 A previous version of this article incorrectly stated that a Woodcutter’s Camp gave a +25 Timer completion bonus, when the bonus is actually +5 per worker-slot.
 This error has since been fixed.
+The same error was also present for the Mine completion bonus, which is also +5 per worker-slot, rather than a flat 30.

 Rise of Nations Resources 101